exomut/evernote-dump/README.md

-# evernote-dump
+# Evernote Dump

-Get all of your attachments out of your exported Evernote enex file and include the correct file modified dates.
-Also, your notes will be exported to markdown format.
+Export extract evernote notes and attachments from .enex files.

+All notes and attachments will keep their original file created and accessed dates.
+Notes will be converted to markdown format.
+Tags and other embedded information will be formatted and added to the end of each note.

-Evernote-dump works by streaming the .enex file through a parser so even extremely large .enex files _should_ work.
+Evernote Dump works by streaming the .enex file through a parser so even extremely large .enex files _should_ work.

 # Installation